 So, what exactly is a firm university choice?

-Put simply, your firm choice is your first choice for university.
-If you meet the conditions of this spot, then it's yours!
+Put simply, your firm choice is your first choice university.
+If you meet the conditions of your offer, then the place on the course is yours.

 And what's your university insurance choice?